misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 	print("hello"-1) # this line is never run, so the error is never thrown
 {% endhighlight %}

 The following is an embedded snippet on www.repl.it - feel free to run it, and mess around with the code!
 It may take a second for it to become runnable, though.
+Try turning the statement in the "if" to `if x==2`.

 <iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/Never-Run-Error?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

 One of the benefits of this line by line evaluation of Python however is the REPL, which was described above.
 Because the programs are interpreted line by line, you can also open your REPL (by typing `python3` or `python` into your command line,  by clicking Tools->Python Console in Pycharm, or just going on [repl.it](http://repl.it/languages/python3) ).
 This is one feature I suggest you spend a lot of time looking at, as it incredibly speeds up programming by letting you test things on the fly before committing them to your program.
+You can also try it on the right hand side of the repl.it embedded snippets of code.

-## Structure of Programs
+# Structure of Programs

-### Freedom from Classes
+## Freedom from Classes

 In Java, if you want to write any code, it has to be inside of a class, inside of its own file.
 Just to print out one single statement, you need all of this code: